heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 #### Windows

 {Explain the enviroment setup for Windows computers.
-Include a link to an external page for troubleshooting.}
+Include a link to an external page for sharing troubleshooting steps.}

 #### Mac

 {Explain the enviroment setup for Mac computers.
-Include a link to an external page for troubleshooting.}
+Include a link to an external page for sharing troubleshooting steps.}

 #### Linux

 {Explain the enviroment setup for Linux operating system.
-Include a link to an external page for troubleshooting.}
+Include a link to an external page for sharing troubleshooting steps.}

 ### Coding practices